jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Server with Dedicated Graphics

-If you are planning to use a dedicated graphics card (including upgrading an old system with a dedicated GPU), the following specs are recommended:
+If you intend to use a dedicated graphics card (including upgrading an old system with a dedicated GPU), the following specs are recommended:

 - CPU: Intel Core i5-2300，AMD FX-8100 or better (Geekbench 6 Multicore 1500 or better), CPU Vendor / Performance will **NOT** affect hardware encode speed or quality
 - RAM: 8GB.
 However, 4GB may be enough for a Linux server that is not running a locally-rendered GUI.
 CLI or browser-based administrative panels are essential on 4GB of RAM.